tc39/proposal-seeded-random/README.md

 Serializing/Restoring/Cloning a PRNG: the `.seed` getter
 --------------------------------------------------------

-The current state of the algorithm, suitable for feeding as the `seed` of another invocation of `seededPRNG()` that will produce identical numbers from that point forward, is accessible via a `.seed` getter method on the PRNG object.  *\[Should we guarantee what type it's returned as?]*
+The current state of the algorithm, suitable for feeding as the `seed` of another invocation of `seededPRNG()` that will produce identical numbers from that point forward, is accessible via a `.seed` getter method on the PRNG object.
+It will always return a BigInt.

 You can then clone a PRNG like: